wustl-pctg/ProWS/README.md

 # Processor Obvivious Record and Replay

 A runtime system to deterministically record lock acquires and replay them on an arbitrary number of cores.
+If you know your program has an atomicity bug, this system allows you to record execution repeatedly until you see the failure.
+Then you can replay the system (possibly in a debugger) on as many cores as you like, achieving good speedup if your program has ample parallelism.
+Our system ensures weak determinism during replay.
+Specifically, lock acquisitions occur in the same order as recording.

 Currently, you need to build the library and link it statically, although there is no technical reason why this couldn't be a dynamically-loaded library.